About the Institute

 The Roybal Institute maintains a strong interdisciplinary focus, with collaborations among faculty and professionals in such fields as gerontology, psychology, preventive medicine, family medicine, psychiatry, oncology, American studies and ethnicity, and public policy.
 The institute is located in the Hamovitch Center for Science in the Human Services in the USC School of Social Work.

-The mission of the Roybal Institute is to advance research that enhances optimal aging of persons in low-income communities.
+The mission of the Roybal Institute is to advance research whose goal is to enhance optimal aging for persons in minority and low-income communities.

 William A. Vega, one of the nation's leading experts in health disparities and minority populations, is the Roybal Institute's executive director.